rubrikinc/rubrik-powershell-sdk/docs/sdk_architecture.md

 ### Creating an Extension

 - Connect to RSC if needed
-- Get inputs using -GetInputs
+- Get inputs using -GetInput
 - Modify inputs as required
 - Call the appropriate `Query-Rsc*` or `Mutate-Rsc*` cmdlet